the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 and he completely changed in front of them and his clothes became very white and made light, more than anyone on earth could wash them.
 And they saw Elijah and Moses talking with Jesus.
 <small>Moses was considered a great person for leading the Jews out of Egypt,
-where they had been owned and forced to work.</small>
+so they would no longer be owned and forced to work.</small>
 Peter spoke to Jesus, "Teacher, it is good for us to be here.
 We should make three little houses, one for you, one for Moses, and one for Elijah."
 (He didn't know what to say because they were very afraid.)
 A cloud shadowed them, and a voice came out of the cloud: